genetronhealth/uvc/README.txt

 --- Other things --

+The environment variable ONE_STEP_UMI_STRUCT has special meaning to UVC.
+Please make sure that ONE_STEP_UMI_STRUCT is not set before running UVC.
 The python script extract-barcodes.py is obsolete and is replaced by debarcode.
 Compared with extract-barcodes.py, debarcode generates equivalent output but consumes only 40% of its runtime.
 The outputs of these two programs may not be the same in compressed space but are exactly the same in decompressed space.